Jantero93/olio-ohjelmointi-3012-/README.md

-- Person register
+Person register for schools.
 Console application.
-Person register for schools.
 Can register students or teachers with variety info.
 Data can be saved or loaded from csv file.

 - Installation / Get Started